boazbk/tcs/lec_03_computation.md

 ## Defining computation

-People have been using algorithms to perform computation throughout the ages, but it not has not always been obvious how to formally describe such algorithms.
-We typically explain algorithms via examples to children (e.g., see [childrenalg](){.ref}), and this was also the way they were originally presented and their knowledge transferred.
 The name "algorithm" is derived from the Latin transliteration of  Muhammad ibn Musa al-Khwarizmi, who was a Persian scholar during the 9th century whose books introduced the western world to the decimal positional numeral system, as well as the solutions of linear and quadratic equations (see [alKhwarizmi](){.ref}).
 Still his description of the algorithms were rather informal by today's standards.
+Rather than use "variables" such as $x,y$, he used concrete numbers such as 10 and 39, and trusted the reader to be able to extrapolate from these examples.^[Indeed, extrapolation from examples is still the way most of us first learn algorithms such as addition and multiplication, see [childrenalg](){.ref})]

-For example, here is how al-Khwarizmi described how to solve an equation of the form $x^2 +bx = c$:^[Translation from "The Algebra of Ben-Musa", Fredric Rosen, 1831.]
+Here is how al-Khwarizmi described how to solve an equation of the form $x^2 +bx = c$:^[Translation from "The Algebra of Ben-Musa", Fredric Rosen, 1831.]

 >_[How to solve an equation of the form ] "roots and squares are equal to numbers": For instance "one square , and ten roots of the same, amount to thirty-nine dirhems" that is to say, what must be the square which, when increased by ten of its own root, amounts to thirty-nine?
 The solution is this: you halve the number of the roots, which in the present instance yields five.
 This you multiply by itself; the product is twenty-five.
 Add this to thirty-nine' the sum is sixty-four.
 Now take the root of this, which is eight, and subtract from it half the number of roots, which is five; the remainder is three.
 This is the root of the square which you sought for; the square itself is nine._